-This artilce was posted on Tuesday, January 16th, 2007 at 6:23 pm and is filed under Countries & Cultures, Holidays Around the World, Languages, Teachers Day, Teaching, Thai, Thailand, Wai Kru Ceremony.
+This article was posted on Tuesday, January 16th, 2007 at 6:23 pm and is filed under Countries & Cultures, Holidays Around the World, Languages, Teachers Day, Teaching, Thai, Thailand, Wai Kru Ceremony.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Teachers’ Day and Teacher Appreciation Day (วันครู) in Thailand”

 Leave a Reply